-Bruce Banner’s cousin, Jennifer Walters is a lawyer who specializes in superhuman-orientated legal cases.
-She also happens to be a fellow Hulk and will be introduced to the MCU in her own series played by Tatiana Maslany and also starring Mark Ruffalo and Tim Roth as the OG Hulk and the Abomination.
+Bruce Banner’s cousin, Jennifer Walters, is a lawyer who specialises in superhuman-orientated legal cases.
+She also happens to be a fellow Hulk and will be introduced to the MCU in her own series with the titular role being played by Tatiana Maslany.
+The series also stars Mark Ruffalo and Tim Roth as the Hulk and the Abomination respectively.

 Ms. Marvel will see the arrival of long-awaited fan-favourite Kamala Khan as the 16-year-old Pakistani American superhero from Jersey City.

-“An aspiring artist, an avid gamer and a voracious fan-fiction scribe, she is a huge fan of the Avengers—and one in particular, Captain Marvel.
-But Kamala has always struggled to find her place in the world — that is, until she gets super powers like the heroes she’s always looked up to.”
+The official Marvel synopsis says,“An aspiring artist, an avid gamer and a voracious fan-fiction scribe, she is a huge fan of the Avengers—and one in particular, Captain Marvel.
+But Kamala has always struggled to find her place in the world.
+That is, until she gets super powers like the heroes she’s always looked up to.”

 If you prefer your TV shows a little less wholesome but still star-studded, switch over to Star on Disney Plus for some seriously incredibly upcoming projects.

 Pam and Tommy: American biographical drama of the outrageous untold story of the world’s first viral video – the sex tape of Mötley Crüe drummer Tommy Lee and actress Pamela Anderson, played by Sebastian Stan and Lily James.